The-ChandanKV/WebSource-Downloader/README.md

 **Note:** This tool is for educational/demo purposes.
 Some websites may block scraping or have complex asset loading that may not be fully captured.

-**Note:** This tool is for educational/demo purposes.
-Some websites may block scraping or have complex asset loading that may not be fully captured.